 Student organizations must register in the fall and spring semester at a time specified by OSCO.
-A new student organization is any student/campus group which has not been registered within the prior two (2) years (four prior consecutive semesters with OSCO.
-Any organization that has not been active within the previous year must re-apply by submitting a new application and constitution.
+A new student organization is any student/campus group which has not been registered within the last year with OSCO.
+Any organization that has not been active within the previous year must re-apply by submitting a new application.

-Organizations are designed to contribute to the student's educational growth, social development, leadership skills and total community involvement at GSU and surrounding areas.
+A new organization may not duplicate the goals or objectives of an existing organization.
+Organizations are formed to contribute to the student's educational growth, social development, leadership skills and total community involvement at GSU and surrounding areas.